 Number of active proposers: Are there multiple proposers, or are topics always controlled by a few familiar faces?

-Execution Rate (Proposal Execution Rate): How many approved proposals have actually been executed on-chain?
+Execution rate (Proposal Execution Rate): How many approved proposals have actually been executed on-chain?

-How to view?
+How to interpret?

 Find its governance platform (Snapshot, Tally, Agora, Charmverse, etc.)